joergjo/genkit-go-samples/README.md

 >Genkit supports macOS, Windows, and Linux.
 These samples have been built and tested on macOS 26 Tahoe.

 ## Table of Contents
+[aoai-azsql](./aoai-azsql/): This sample shows how to use the [Azure OpenAI sample plugin](./azure/) for embedding creation and vector search using Azure SQL's native vector type and functions.

 [aoai-pgvector](./aoai-pgvector/): This sample shows how to use the [Azure OpenAI sample plugin](./azure/) for embedding creation and vector search using PostgreSQL and the [pgvector](https://github.com/pgvector/pgvector) extension.

 [azure](./azure/): This sample demonstrates building a custom [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/overview) plugin based on Genkit Go's [OpenAI plugin](https://genkit.dev/docs/integrations/openai/?lang=go).